rangle/ngCourse2/handout/migrate/ng-upgrade/projection.md

 }
 ```

-Both the component, and the directive need to be registered with Angular 1.x:
+Both the component and the directive must be registered with Angular 1.x:

 ```js
 import {A2Projection} from './components/a2-projection';
 import {a1ProjectionContentsDirective} from
   './components/a1-projection-contents';